Logo

 Bleeding from portions of the gastrointestinal tract outside of the colon can also be the cause of bloody stools.
 The common sites of bleeding include the stomach, of which peptic ulcers are the most common cause.
 It is important to take note that peptic ulcers often develop in high-stress individuals or individuals with stressful jobs, in individuals on long term non-steroidal anti-inflammatory painkillers (e.g. Naproxen, Diclofenac and Mefenamic acid) or with a history of Helicobacter.pylori in the stomach.

-A rare source of bloody stools is the small intestine, of which the average human has over 5m in length.
+A rare source of blood in stool is the small intestine, of which the average human has over 5m in length.
 Possible causes include tumours, vessel malformations (angiodysplasia), ulcers or the presence of a Merkel's diverticulum.
 Due to the length of the small bowel and the relative inaccessibility to endoscopic (‘scope’) evaluation, specialised tests are needed to locate the source of small bowel bleeding.

 How can we help you?